cunning-weasel/cunning-weasel-GitHub-Page/blog/2024/Dec/Editor.md

 I'm a simple man.
 I compile all my c code with a `build.bat` or `build.sh` script.
 Studpidly simple and fast, and so my resultant workflow looks something like: execute build script to compile, check compiler output/errors, jump into vscode to find and fix errors, then re-compile and run with debugger.

 This workflow slowed down considerably when jumping around source code files.
 I even often found myself quickly editng source code in micro - as at least this way I could quickly bring up some code, edit, and hop out back to terminal.
+This is bound to leave a sour taste in anyone's mouth, given the repetitivness of this worklow.
+Needing to jump out to another tool for quick editing is something I wanted to have built-in to my editor from the jump.

-But this terminal output also starts to become harder to read, depending on compiler flags, and can include everything from errors in the win32 and linux header files themselves, to one's own code.
+And this terminal output also starts to become harder to read, depending on compiler flags, and can include everything from errors in the win32 and linux header files themselves, to one's own code.
 Sure, I could tweak configs, use Fish, or switch to Zsh for prettier output - but I didn't want extra dependencies and configs.
 Outside of aesthetics, these kinds of tweaks simply didn't bring any *real* value to my workflow.
 If anything, it just means more shit that needs to work across operating systems, and a bigger surface area of said shit to hit the fan.

 Based on the above, my requirements start to look very simple.
 I ended up on one of either neovim or some other text editor I would have to wrangle to get to work to my needs.
 My pain points needed to be solved as directly and efficiently as possible: